-The IC will approve all information contained on NHICS 202.
+The IC will approve all information contained on LTCICS 202.
 The Planning Section Chief has the responsibility for completing the form; if this role has not been activated or cannot be filled, the IC assumes the responsibility.

-NHICS 203: Organization Assignment List
+LTCICS 203: Organization Assignment List

-This form provides a documentation tool that reflects those positions on the IMT chart that are activated during the facility’s response in addition to the nursing home personnel currently assigned to each position.
-In larger facilities, a representative from the nursing home may respond to an external Emergency Operations Center (EOC) within their jurisdiction.
+This form provides a documentation tool that reflects those positions on the IMT chart that are activated during the facility’s response in addition to the facility personnel currently assigned to each position.
+In larger facilities, a representative from the facility may respond to an external Emergency Operations Center (EOC) within their jurisdiction.
 This position should also be documented on the form.

-NHICS 205: Incident Communications Plan
+LTCICS 205: Incident Communications Plan

 Communications are essential to the response and are often cited as problematic in post-incident evaluation (also called “After Action Reports”).
-NHICS 205 allows for clear assignment of available technology, including radios, telephones, pagers, and other devices.
+LTCICS 205 allows for clear assignment of available technology, including radios, telephones, pagers, and other devices.
 Facilities may elect to pre-populate this form with the systems and technology currently available.
-For example, if the nursing home has 4 two‐way radios available for use during the response, these may be indicated on the form along with the IMT position to which each radio is assigned.
+For example, if the facility has 4 two‐way radios available for use during the response, these may be indicated on the form along with the IMT position to which each radio is assigned.

-NHICS 206: Staff Injury Plan
+LTCICS 206: Staff Injury Plan

 Unfortunately, in some cases the care of ill or injured employees must be considered.
-If there is infrastructure damage to the facility that causes injuries to staff or if there is an infectious disease outbreak that requires assessment and prophylaxis of employees, the nursing home may need to care for its staff.
-NHICS 206 documents these actions, providing clear direction as to the location of occupational health services and accountability for the protection of employees.
+If there is infrastructure damage to the facility that causes injuries to staff or if there is an infectious disease outbreak that requires assessment and prophylaxis of employees, the facility may need to care for its staff.
+LTCICS 206 documents these actions, providing clear direction as to the location of occupational health services and accountability for the protection of employees.

-NHICS 207: Organizational Chart
+LTCICS 207: Organizational Chart

-NHICS Form 207 uses an organization chart / IMT format to show activated positons.
-It contains information derived from the NHICS 203.
+LTCICS Form 207 uses an organization chart / IMT format to show activated positons.
+It contains information derived from the LTCICS 203.

-NHICS 213: Incident Message Form
+LTCICS 213: Incident Message Form

-NHICS 213 is a standard incident message form.
+LTCICS 213 is a standard incident message form.
 The documentation of messages received and sent during emergency activation is important for ensuring critical information flow.
 The person sending the message should document legibly the request being made, including the need for follow‐up of actions taken.
 Persons receiving messages should use the form to document actions taken as requested and provide answers to messages.
 This form may also be used for documentation of telephone or radio messages received, again serving as a tool to record requests and actions.

-NHICS 251: Facility System Status Report
+LTCICS 251: Facility System Status Report

-NHICS 251 should be customized to the individual nursing home.
+LTCICS 251 should be customized to the individual facility.
 This form is used when there is structural damage (power failure, earthquake, severe weather, and fire) to gather key information regarding infrastructure and operating systems.

-NHICS 252: Section Personnel Time Sheet
+LTCICS 252: Section Personnel Time Sheet

-NHICS 252 is used when an alternative staff time tracking system is needed due to power failure or other incident-related conditions.
+LTCICS 252 is used when an alternative staff time tracking system is needed due to power failure or other incident-related conditions.
 This form can also be used to document persons assigned to IMT positions, facilitating cost projections and financial reimbursement when available.

-NHICS 253: Volunteer Staff Registration
+LTCICS 253: Volunteer Staff Registration

-NHICS 253 is used to document non‐nursing home personnel who respond and are assigned to the nursing home in support of operations.
+LTCICS 253 is used to document non‐facility personnel who respond and are assigned to the facility in support of operations.
 This form is used to document the screening of volunteers through reference or criminal background checks and/or credentialing if feasible, and is also used to track these individuals time to facilitate financial reimbursement when possible.

-NHICS 254: Master Emergency Admit Tracking Form
+LTCICS 254: Master Emergency Admit Tracking Form

-In the event the nursing home receives residents or other individuals from the response or as transfers from another facility or hospital, this form is used to document those persons received.
+In the event the facility receives people supported or other individuals from the response or as transfers from another facility or hospital, this form is used to document those persons received.

-NHICS 255: Master Resident Evacuation Tracking Form
+LTCICS 255: Master Resident Evacuation Tracking Form